gabekudirka/spotify-music-recommendation-system/README.md

 ### Set up Client ID and Client Secret in the project

-Create file named '.env' in the workspace directory Insert the following lines into the .env file:
+Create file named `.env` in the workspace directory Insert the following lines into the `.env` file:
 ```
 SPOTIFY_CLIENT_ID=<Your Client ID>
 SPOTIFY_CLIENT_SECRET=<Your Client Secret>